alfredxiao/my-cheatsheets/linux/file-permissions/sticky-bit.md

 - This permission does not affect individual files.
 However, at the directory level, it restricts file deletion.
 - Only the owner (and root) of a file can remove the file within that directory.
 - Only the owner can modify the file content in that directory
+- only the owner can rename, move the files in that directory

 # Example
 - `ls -ld /tmp` which has this bit on